SoundBoySelecta/taxi_rides_ny_dbt_bq/README.md

 Dbt is a transformation layer tool used mostly within Data ware houses (DWH) focusing on SQL based transformations.
 Use cases: Data engineering practices have evolved, we focus on ELT versus, ETL.
 Raw data is extracted from sources and loaded into a data lake then transformed in a DWH.
-DBT is analytics focused, the closer the data gets to the end users analytics there is value in smaller more valid data, smaller in the sense for speed of efficient querying returning results faster and valid as in cleaned data.
-ETL/ELT still corresponds to (bronze, silver, gold) medallion architecture, ELT also takes advantage of seperating compute and storage, we can use compute resources to extract data from disparate systems and use a seperate storage scheme in this case a data lake.
+DBT is analytics focused, the closer the data gets to the end user analysts, there is value in smaller and higher quality data.
+Smaller in the sense for speed of efficient querying returning results faster and higher quality in that its clean data.
+Finally we create query optimized schemas prior to the data being ingested into analytics workflows, to minimize compute resources by not having to query large joined tables with may contain dirty data.
+The DBT workflow corresponds to (bronze, silver, gold)  medallion architecture, by segregating each layer into different models and applying SQL logic to clean, tranform and re-model this data into star/snowflake type schemas, where we move away from OLTP but rather enforce OLAP design principales.
+ELT also takes advantage of seperating compute and storage, where we can use compute resources to extract data from disparate systems and use a seperate storage scheme in this case a data lake.

 Why do we need to separate compute and storage?
 Scalability: We can scale each at differently, without impacting each other.